theronic/eacl/README.md

 # **EACL**: Enterprise Access Control

-Enterprise Access Control (EACL) is a novel Datalog-based access control system with a declarative API that exploits the mutually-exclusive binary nature of allow vs. deny rules to efficiently maintain sparse bitfield matrices to answer ACL queries.
+Enterprise Access Control (EACL) is a novel Datalog-based access control system with a declarative API that exploits the mutually-exclusive binary nature of allow vs. deny rules to (soon) efficiently maintain sparse bitfield matrices to answer ACL queries.

 ## Why EACL?

  - Data becomes a liability over time.
  - Authentication is a solved problem; authorization is not.
  - Access control is always an afterthought and it's painful to add later.
- - Big businesses frequently get audited during mergers &amp; acquisitions, i.e. compliance.
+ - Big businesses frequently get audited during mergers &amp; acquisitions, i.e. compliance = $$$.
- - There is typically no central dashboard for auditing data privacy across divisions.
+ - There is typically no central dashboard for controlling and auditing data access across divisions.
- - You need to understand the shape of data to solve the problem.
+ - An effective access control system cannot be divorced from the data it is guarding, so must live alongside it to monitor the shape of data (schema).
- - Checking access at row or entity-level can easily suffer from N+1 problem.
+ - Checking access at row or entity-level can easily suffer from N+1 problems.

 ## Design Goals

- - Easy to add to existing projects
- - Drop-in replacement for role-based middleware (understand sessions)
+ - Convenient to add to existing web projects as a drop-in replacement for role-based middleware
- - Flexible rules
+ - Flexible & composable rules
- - Composable rules, "Can I do `this` + `that`?"
- - Support for Roles
  - Heritable roles
- - Fast enough for enterprise (10M+ entities, ~30k employees)
+ - Fast enough for medium to large enterprises (10M+ entities, ~10-30k employees)
  - Built-in audit logs, e.g. "Who had access to the AWS root keys on 5 March 2020?
 Who accessed them?"
  - Incremental matrix maintenance for fast updates
  - Support common relational DB rule mappings.